jitsi/handbook/docs/dev-guide/mobile.md

 What kind of mobile development are you interested in?

 :::warning
-Mobile SDK 4.0.0 is out and contains some backwards incomatible changes, check the [release notes](https://github.com/jitsi/jitsi-meet-release-notes/blob/master/CHANGELOG-MOBILE-SDKS.md#breaking-changes).
+Mobile SDK 4.0.0 is out and contains some backwards incompatible changes, check the [release notes](https://github.com/jitsi/jitsi-meet-release-notes/blob/master/CHANGELOG-MOBILE-SDKS.md#breaking-changes).
 :::

 * [Develop Jitsi Meet itself](dev-guide/mobile-jitsi-meet.md)